 – Disturbed sleep patterns may also contribute to the development of fibromyalgia.

-– Also depression and anxiety greatly contribute to the development of this condition.
+– Also, depression and anxiety greatly contribute to the development of this condition.

-– Fibromyalgia can be triggered by a stressful events and inability to control stress.
+– Fibromyalgia can be triggered by stressful events and inability to control stress.
 “Acute episodes of CFS (Chronic Fatigue Syndrome) and fibromyalgia can be brought on by exposure to stress, whether emotional or physical.
 The consequent increase in adrenaline and stress chemicals hastens magnesium loss and can be a factor in both conditions.
 Low levels of magnesium intensify the secretion of the stress chemicals, thus increasing the risk of adverse effects of stress and creating another vicious cycle.
 The overproduction of adrenaline due to stress leads to magnesium deficiency and therefore puts a strain on the magnesium-dependent energy system of the body, causing energy depletion that leads to fatigue.
 Fatigue is often reduced with magnesium supplementation.
 In fact, a major breakthrough occurred in CFS research when low magnesium levels were discovered in most sufferers.
 Of the many enzyme systems that require magnesium, the most important ones are responsible for energy production and storage” (>).

 – Lack of good probiotic bacteria in the gut leading to the Leaky gut syndrome – a condition linked to autoimmune diseases is also associated with fibromyalgia.

-– Nutritional deficiencies (especially lack of Zinc, Magnesium, Vitamin B12, Folate, B6, and Tryptophan) caused by unhealthy refined diet high in sugar and bad fats.
+– Nutritional deficiencies (especially lack of Zinc, Magnesium, Vitamin B12, Folate, B6, and Tryptophan) caused by an unhealthy refined diet high in sugar and bad fats.

 – Vitamin D deficiency (insufficient exposure to the sun).
 A growing body of research suggests that low vitamin D levels may be linked to multiple symptoms of fibromyalgia as well as CFS and that raising levels may ease these symptoms.